kyleparisi/larasible/README.md

 ## Usage

-Clone this repo to the server that needs provisioning.
+Clone this repo to an ubuntu server that needs provisioning.

 ```bash
 ./provision.sh